 Frequently Asked Questions

-No, as part of the USMLE requirements to take the Step 3, you can apply only after the date of graduation on your medical school diploma or the issue date of your ECFMG certificate.
-For recent medical school graduates, it can take up to 12 weeks to verify degrees before approval for Step 3.
-If you submit a Step 3 application prior to graduation from medical school or issuance of the ECFMG certificate your application will be cancelled and a portion of your fees forfeited.
+As part of the USMLE requirements to take the Step 3, you can apply only after the date of graduation on your medical school diploma.
+For recent U.S. medical school graduates, it can take up to 12 weeks to verify degrees before approval for Step 3.
+If you submit a Step 3 application prior to graduation from medical school, your application will be cancelled, and a portion of your fees forfeited.

 We cannot change your chosen eligibility period after your application has been submitted.